 replication

-role id
+role ID

 primary eu-ireland

-olp catalog layer show hrn:here:data::olp-here:olp-traffic-1 traffic-flow
+olp catalog layer show hrn:here:data::olp-here:here-traffic-flow-v2 realtime-traffic-flow-volatile

 The output should contain the following information:

-Details of the traffic-flow layer:
+Details of the realtime-traffic-flow-volatile layer:

-name Flow
+name RealTime Traffic Flow (v2)

 description The traffic flow layer provides the current speed of traffic on roads.
 Powered by HERE Traffic, the speeds are updated every minute.